iov-one/iov-core/packages/iov-core/README.md

 (All imports are done for you in the REPL as well, so you can skip the import statements.
 They are provided for guidance when integrating into your own codebase).

+Before starting, either run from source in `../iov-cli` via `yarn test-bin` or install from npm via `npm install -g @iov/cli; iov-cli`.
+Inside the cli the remaining code should work verbatim.

 ### Key Management

 Create a random mnemonic: